Culture of Luxembourg: Football

 Football is the most popular sport in Luxembourg.
 Football in Luxembourg is governed by the Luxembourg Football Federation (FLF), which is a member of FIFA and UEFA.
 The FLF organises the men's, women's, and futsal national teams.

 The Luxembourg National Division is the premier domestic sports League in the country.
 Luxembourg was amongst the first countries in the world to be introduced to football, with the National Division being established in 1913, and the national team playing its first match in 1911.

 The game of football is the most popular sport in the whole country of Luxembourg (especially in the south), having developed earliest in the industrial Red Lands and Luxembourg City.
 Only once has the National Division been won by a team not from south of the country.
 Historically, Jeunesse Esch has been Luxembourg's most successful domestic club, having won the National Division on 27 occasions out of 93.
 Since 2000, the league has been dominated by F91 Dudelange, which has won the league on six of the past eight occasions.

-The national team, nicknamed D'Leiwen ('The Lions'), is one of the weakest in the world, not having ranked above 130th in the world since 2002.
-The team has only made one appearance at the European Championship in 1964, which the team achieved moderate success at the 1964 European Championship, when the side beat the Netherlands and almost progressed to the semi-finals.
-The most famous current Luxembourgian footballer is Jeff Strasser, who has made a successful career in the French and German Leagues.
+The national team, nicknamed D'Roud Léiwen ('The Red Lions'), ranked among the weakest in the world in the 2000s and early 2010s.
+As of February 2024, the team has never qualified for either a World Cup or a European Championship.
+Under trainer Luc Holtz, the Red Lions have gained more prominence, attaining their highest ever FIFA ranking at 82nd in 2018, and achieving results that have included a 1-0 victory over Ireland in 2021, and a relatively successful qualifying campaign for the 2024 European Championship.
 Luxembourg's most famous past players include Louis Pilot and Guy Hellers, both of whom also coached the national team after ending their playing careers.